isomerpages/psd-goc/_why-plan/Peace of Mind.md

 </table>
 <h4><strong>CPF Nomination</strong></h4>
 <p><strong>How It Brings Peace of Mind:</strong> Gives assurance that your
-retirement savings will benefit those you care about.
+CPF savings will benefit those you care about.
 <br><strong>Purpose:</strong> Ensures your CPF savings go to the right people
 without delays.
 <br><strong>What you need:</strong>